Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 .. code-block:: none

     hive.metastore.authentication.type=SASL
-    hive.metastore.principal=hive/_HOST@EXAMPLE.COM
+    hive.metastore.principal=hive/hive-metastore-host.example.com@EXAMPLE.COM
     hive.metastore.presto.principal=presto@EXAMPLE.COM
     hive.metastore.presto.keytab=/etc/presto/hive.keytab

-When SASL is enabled for the Hive metastore Thrift service, Presto will connect as the principal specified by the property ``hive.metastore.presto.principal``.
-Presto will authenticate using the keytab specified by ``hive.metastore.presto.keytab``, and will verify that the identity of the metastore matches ``hive.metastore.principal``.
-The special value _HOST is replaced at runtime with the fully qualified domain name of the host Presto is running on.
+When using ``SASL`` authentication for the Hive metastore Thrift service, Presto will connect as the principal specified by the property ``hive.metastore.presto.principal``.
+Presto will authenticate this principal using the keytab specified by the ``hive.metastore.presto.keytab`` property, and will verify that the identity of the metastore matches ``hive.metastore.principal``.

 Keytab files must be distributed to every node in the cluster.